 Method 1: Schoology SSO through API Integration

-Schoology can facilitate an SSO integration through the Schoology API.
-When integrated, users can start on an edtech website or mobile app, and click a "Sign In With Schoology" button.
+An edtech product can provide SSO with Schoology by integrating directly to the Schoology API.
+When integrated, users can start on an edtech product’s login page, and click a "Sign In With Schoology" button.
 Schoology then prompts the user for a username and password.
-The app never sees the password the user entered.
+The product never sees the password the user entered.

-After signing into Schoology, the user is redirected back to the website/app with a code that corresponds to the account.
-Using this code, the app can ask Schoology for more details about the user, such as personal information, course enrollments, or assignments.
+After signing into Schoology, the user is redirected back to the learning platform with a code that corresponds to the account.
+Using this code, the product can ask Schoology for more details about the user, such as personal information, course enrollments, or assignments.

 Schoology gives school admins 2 options for where to authenticate: